-Sage, of course, is the navigator, extending Hawaiians into the stars as her tutu had seen and reconnecting with their ancestors.
+In Songs of Thalassa, Sage is the navigator, guiding Hawaiians into the stars, as her tutu had foretold, and reconnecting Hawaiians with their ancestors (“…a river of beings, extending into space and eternity…”).
 This is why she is named Sage Thompson.
-Procyon was the focus the story for several reasons: 1) Because it was used in Hawaiian voyaging traditions it served as a good metaphor for Sage pioneering a journey into the unknown; 2) It was relatively close to Earth (11.46 light-years) and would likely be an early target for starships, and 3) it’s old enough (1.9 billion years) to have evolved life.
+Procyon was the focus of the story for several reasons: 1) Because it was used in Hawaiian voyaging traditions it served as a good metaphor for Sage pioneering a journey into the unknown; 2) It was relatively close to Earth (11.46 light-years) and would likely be an early target for starships, and 3) it’s old enough (1.9 billion years) to have evolved life.
 I would have used Sirius (A’a’), which is a super interesting star and mythologically the “source of the Polynesian people” but it is too young to have life (230 million years).
-The part of the story where Sage looks to the sky for the Winter Asterism but realizes she is in the constellation is meant to drive home that she is isolated and the stars can lead her home.
+The part of the story where Sage looks to the sky for the Winter Asterism but realizes she is in the constellation and is now part of her ancestor’s mythology.
+It is also meant to drive home that she is isolated but the stars can lead her home.

 - Brosch, N., 2008.
 Sirius Matters.
 Holland: Springer.

 - Bryan, E. H. and R. A. Crowe.
 Introduction to Hawaiian Astronomy (reprinted from Stars Over Hawai’i.
 Petroglyph Press, Hilo Hawaii.

 - Coleman, Stuart Holmes.
 2002.
 Eddie Would Go, the Story of Eddie Aikau, Hawaiian Hero.
 MindRaising Press, 271 pp.